khaullen/vyvn-resources/brand/guidelines.md

 ## vyvn :100:
 Vyvn should be displayed in all lowercase unless used at the beginning of a sentence.
 If possible, vyvn should be displayed in all lowercase on flyers and promotional items.
 Vyvn can be displayed in all uppercase if the promoter/flyer is displaying all artists and groups in uppercase.

+## Elevator Pitch
+Vyvn is a Burning Man camp of passionate artists, builders, and creators.
+We strive to create a lively and welcoming vibe in Black Rock City, New York City, or wherever we may be.

 ## Party Titles :tada:
 ```
 vyvn #[number] - Name of Event